Resistors in both series and parallel calculations have been some challenges which many people especially students face in their academic course.

 Find the equivalent resistance and the total current, in the network above.
 If R1=1Ω, R2=2Ω, and R3=2Ω and 100V Pd is across the circuit.

 Take the steps below to solve this problem.
+This steps are successful ways in which you can solve the above given problem.

 - First of all, solve for the parallel connections